Luminova Framework

 stmt

-Returns the prepared query statement based on the conditions built using previous method calls.
+Returns query prepared statement based on build up method conditions.

 Parameters: